lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Alternatively, CRED can be specified by the other peer during the EDHOC execution with P. This can rely on EDHOC message_2 or message_3, whose respective ID_CRED_R and ID_CRED_I field can specify CRED by value, or instead a URI or other external reference where CRED can be retrieved from (see {{Section 3.5.3 of RFC9528}}).

-Also during the EDHOC execution, an External Authorization Data (EAD) field might include an EAD item that specifies CRED by value or reference.
-This is the case, e.g., for the EAD items defined by the EDHOC and OSCORE profile of the ACE framework {{I-D.ietf-ace-edhoc-oscore-profile}}.
-In particular, they can be used for transporting (a reference to) an access token, which in turn specifies by value or by reference the public authentication credential associated with the EDHOC peer acting as ACE client.
+Also during the EDHOC execution, an External Authorization Data (EAD) field might include an EAD item that specifies CRED by value, or instead a URI or other external reference where CRED can be retrieved from.
+This is the case, e.g., for an EAD item defined by the EDHOC and OSCORE profile of the ACE framework {{I-D.ietf-ace-edhoc-oscore-profile}}.
+In particular, the EAD item is used for transporting an access token, which in turn specifies by value or by reference the public authentication credential associated with the EDHOC peer acting as ACE client.

 When obtaining a new credential CRED, the peer P has to validate it before storing it.
 The validation steps to perform depend on the specific type of CRED (e.g., a public key certificate {{RFC5280}}{{I-D.ietf-cose-cbor-encoded-cert}}) and can rely on (the authentication credential associated with) a trusted third party acting as a trust anchor.